 Philosophy Professor, Richard Capobianco has been named one of the best undergraduate teachers according to The Princeton Review and based on feedback by the students he teaches and inspires.

-In addition to providing them with a solid foundation in the history and central principles of philosophy, the major is designed to provide students with the flexibility to delve into the philosophical questions and issues that intrigue them the most.
-All philosophy course help students better understand their world in one way or another.
+In addition to providing a solid foundation in the history and central principles of philosophy with courses on great philosophers like Plato, Aristotle, Heidegger and Nietzsche, the major is designed to provide the flexibility to delve into the philosophical questions and issues that intrigue you the most.
 Examples include:

 - Ethics and the Arts